docarray/docarray/docs/advanced/document-store/weaviate.md

 (weaviate)=
 # Weaviate

 One can use [Weaviate](https://weaviate.io) as the document store for DocumentArray.
 It is useful when one wants to have faster Document retrieval on embeddings, i.e. `.match()`, `.find()`.
 It can store up to millions of data objects.
-For large-scale implementations, check out the [Weaviate Kubernetes setup](https://weaviate.io/developers/weaviate/current/getting-started/installation.html#kubernetes-k8s).

 ````{tip}
 This feature requires `weaviate-client`.
 You can install it via `pip install "docarray[weaviate]".`